Adhering to Dietary Approaches for Personal Taste (ADAPT)

 To further examine diet patterns and behavior, we are launching a new study, ADAPT, at the Jean Mayer USDA Human Nutrition Research Center on Aging at Tufts University.
 This study will collect a breadth of evidence on the psychobiological, cultural, social, and environmental predictors of long-term dietary adherence to healthy dietary patterns in US adults.

-At this time, we are planning to invite previous respondents to the ADAPT Feasibility Survey and new respondents to participate in our first full baseline data collection, planned for winter 2017.
+At this time, we are planning to invite previous respondents to the ADAPT Feasibility Survey and new respondents to participate in our first full baseline data collection, planned for spring, 2017.
 If you would like to be contacted to join the full study at that time, please join our contact list for study updates and participation invitations.
 We truly value your participation and role in helping us better understand diet patterns and behaviors!

 When we begin our full study in 2017, we will be able to investigate some initial questions around dietary adherence, including: